 - Serve the turkey gravy immediately or store in a jar and refrigerate for up to 4 days.

-Gravy is a popular American recipe that is mostly served at Thanksgiving with roasted turkey, stuffing and mashed potatoes.
+Gravy is mostly served at Thanksgiving with roasted turkey, stuffing and mashed potatoes.
 You can also pour gravy on any of these dishes:

 This easy homemade turkey gravy gives so much flavor to other Thanksgiving dishes, everyone will come back for seconds!